 Those students who have taken advantage of available curricular and extracurricular opportunities (either on- or off-campus), have consulted with the pre-health advisor, and have and met the high standards required for professional school admission are highly successful in gaining admission into the health professions and in the completion of their training.
 Each year about 55-60 students apply to medical, dental, and veterinary schools, with a matriculation rate of about 75-85%.
 In the 2017 applicant cohort, 55 applied to medical schools and 3 to dental schools.

 Work on a professional school application begins in earnest about 18 months before the intended matriculation date.
 All potential applicants are urged to understand and follow the deadlines contained in the Application Timeline (linked below).
-You may email Barbara Fuller in the Career Center’s Office of Health Professions with questions.
+You may email Barbara Fuller in the ’68 Center for Career Exploration Office of Health Professions with questions.